Random-People/Sidex/README.md

 ## [Sidex](https://github.com/A-ee/Sidex) [minimally implemented]
 This post aims to be the only practical language in this thread.
 (That means it isn't as hard to write in as the esolangs, but it's still challenging given that you are new to the language.
 I'll *try* to write an interpreter if I have time.)

-Sidex is a domain-specific **practical** language (feel free to disagree on that) with a primary focus on concurrency.
+Sidex is a **practical** language (feel free to disagree on that) with a primary focus on concurrency.
 On every iteration, Sidex tries to execute every line at a random order.
 It will halt (as well as outputting the global variable scheme) only if it fails, or a halting thread(i.e. line) is executed.
 The filename extension is `.six`.

 ## Execution
 Sidex is quite similar to [Whenever](https://www.dangermouse.net/esoteric/whenever.html).
 However, Sidex does not have clauses specifying executing a line conditionally.

-In Sidex, every line of code executes at a random order.
-However, if two lines are connected with an unterminated string, they are not executed at a different order.
-Instead, these two lines still act as just one line and are connected together.

 Sidex doesn't have any control flow other than an implicitly-wrapped infinite loop; instead, the only form of sequential control flow isn't sequential; they might execute at any order.
-As a complement, the whole program is wrapped in an infinite loop.

 ## Latches